ratal/mdfreader/README.md

     yop=mdfreader.mdf('NameOfFile',compression=True)
     # for interactive file exploration, possible to read the file but not its data to save memory
-    yop=mdfreader.mdf('NameOfFile',noDataLoading=True) # channel data will be loaded from file if needed yop.getChannel('channelName') # to yield one channel and keep its content in mdf object
+    yop=mdfreader.mdf('NameOfFile',noDataLoading=True) # channel data will be loaded from file if needed
+    # to yield one channel and keep its content in mdf object
+    yop.getChannel('channelName')
+    # to yield one channel numpy array
+    yop.getChannelData('channelName')
     # to get file mdf version
     yop.MDFVersionNumber
     # to get file structure or attachments, you can create a mdfinfo instance